KavanaVenkatesh/kavanavenkatesh.github.io/_pages/about.md

   - /about.html
 ---

 👋 Hi there!
 Welcome to my corner of the internet!
 I am a PhD student at <a href="https://www.vt.edu/" target="_blank" style="color: #007bff; text-decoration: none;">Virginia Tech</a>.
 Previously, I earned my master's degree in Data Science from <a href="https://www.northeastern.edu/" target="_blank" style="color: #007bff; text-decoration: none;">Northeastern University</a>, Boston.
-My research focuses on Large Language Models and extending the evolving technology in NLP to Computer Vision tasks, especially Diffusion Models.
+My research interests are agentic reasoning, safety, and interpretability in Large Language Models, with a focus on evaluation frameworks and grounded control across long-context, multimodal, and generative tasks.
+I also explore the intersection of NLP, vision, and retrieval to enable reliable and adaptive behavior in LLM-based systems.
 When I'm not busy exploring AI frontiers, you might find me geeking out over Large Language Models, enjoying fun books, or perfecting my latest cup of coffee.☕

 A few fun things about me:
 - 🌍 I love traveling and capturing stories through photography.